tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 ### 12.5 Floor Integrity

-The redemption floor of LOOP is defined by the underlying backing held by the protocol.
+The LOOP redemption floor reflects the amount of underlying backing held by the protocol at the time of redemption.

-Protocol-owned liquidity and surplus routing mechanisms ensure that:
-- The redemption floor cannot decrease
-- Excess backing may increase the floor over time
-- Market price may exceed the floor but cannot undercut it via redemption

-LOOP does not support negative rebasing or dilution.
+The redemption floor is designed to be non-decreasing under normal operating conditions, subject to smart contract risk, systemic failure, or external infrastructure disruption.

+YieldLoop does not guarantee redemption outcomes under all circumstances and does not intervene in secondary markets to influence price behavior.
+Redemption availability is a settlement mechanism based on existing backing and does not constitute a price guarantee, yield promise, or market support activity.

+Any increase in the redemption floor results solely from realized surplus that has already been generated, verified, and settled according to protocol rules.

 ---